Left Behind: Rise of the Antichrist

-Left Behind: Rise of the Antichrist is a 2023 Canadian apocalyptic thriller drama film directed by Kevin Sorbo and co-written by Paul Lalonde.
-It stars Sorbo, Neal McDonough, Bailey Chase, Corbin Bernsen, Greg Perrow, Sarah FIsher, Sam Sorbo, Charles Sndrew Payn and Stafford Perry.
+Left Behind: Rise of the Antichrist is a 2023 Canadian apocalyptic thriller film directed by Kevin Sorbo and co-written by Paul Lalonde.
+It stars Sorbo, Neal McDonough, Bailey Chase, Corbin Bernsen, Greg Perrow, Sarah Fisher, Sam Sorbo, Charles Andrew Payne and Stafford Perry.
 It serves as a sequel to 2014 reboot Left Behind, which itself is based on the 1995 novel of the same name written by Tim LaHaye and Jerry B. Jenkins.

 The film was released on January 26, 2023.

-Synopsis
+Premise

 The world is in chaos six months after the Rapture took millions of people, and a new charismatic leader named Nicolae Carpathia is gaining prominence.
 Unclear whether he can be trusted or if he has a larger plan that involves the Tribulation, the world will soon know his name.